-Liming of agricultural soils and lakes gives emissions of $CO_2$ .
-The source contributed with about 2 % of the agricultural greenhouse gas emissions in year 2017, and the emissions has decreased with 64 % since 1990.
+Liming of agricultural soils and lakes gives emissions of CO2.
+The source contributed with about 2 % of the agricultural greenhouse gas emissions in year 2018, and the emissions have decreased with 60 % since 1990.

 CO2 emissions from liming is key category according to Approach 1 key category analysis.